Welcome to our coverage of Guildford Fringe Festival which runs from 28th June to 28th July 2019.

 “Guildford Fringe Festival is one of the youngest Fringe Festivals in the world but with one of the biggest hearts!
-Guildford Fringe is a open access multi-arts festival in the heart of Guildford Town Centre which runs for the month of July every year.
-In this historic and beautiful town Guildford Fringe Festival invites all artistic genres to get involved, it is literally open to everyone.”
+Guildford Fringe is an open access multi-arts festival in the heart of Guildford Town Centre which runs for the month of July every year In this historic and beautiful town Guildford Fringe Festival invites all artistic genres to get involved, it is literally open to everyone.”

 Find a venue

 Join them on Facebook